-We’ve partnered with real estate registered agents in the twin-island nation and can help you with your property hunt and journey toward citizenship.
+We’ve partnered with registered real estate agents in the twin-island nation and can help you with your property hunt and journey toward citizenship.
 Contact us today for more information.

 Frequently Asked Questions about Antigua and Barbuda Real Estate

-Why should I buy property in Antigua and Barbuda?
+Why should I buy Antigua real estate?

-Can foreigners own property in Antigua?
+Can foreigners own Antigua real estate?

 How much does a home cost in Antigua?

-The average cost of a home in Antigua ranges between $255,000 and $12,000,000, depending on the type of property and its location.
+The average cost of a home in Antigua ranges anywhere between $255,000 and $12,000,000, depending on the type of property and its location.